bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 written in decimal form.
 For example, 1, 10, 65536, 4294967295 (the biggest
 macrodigit).

-For the comfort by work on Refal, there are some integrated arithmetic
+For the comfort by work in Refal, there are some integrated arithmetic
 functions:

 * Add – summation,